Guo-Jian-Wang/colfi/README.rst

 Attribution
 -----------

-If you use this code in your research, please cite `Guo-Jian Wang, Cheng Cheng, Yin-Zhe Ma, et al., "CoLFI: Cosmological Likelihood-free Inference with Neural Density Estimators", ApJS, XX, XX, (2023) <https://arxiv.org/abs/2306.11102>`_.
+If you use this code in your research, please cite `Guo-Jian Wang, Cheng Cheng, Yin-Zhe Ma, et al., "CoLFI: Cosmological Likelihood-free Inference with Neural Density Estimators", ApJS, 268, 7, (2023) <https://doi.org/10.3847/1538-4365/ace113>`_.

 If you use the MDN method of this code, please also cite `Guo-Jian Wang, Cheng Cheng, Yin-Zhe Ma, Jun-Qing Xia, "Likelihood-free Inference with the Mixture Density Network", ApJS, 262, 24 (2022) <https://doi.org/10.3847/1538-4365/ac7da1>`_.